Clark College

 Clark College is a public community college in Vancouver, Washington.
 With 11,500 students, Clark College is the largest institution of higher education in southwest Washington.
-Founded in 1933 as a private two-year junior college, Clark College received its first accreditation in 1937 and has been accredited by the Northwest Commission on Colleges and Universities since 1948.
+Founded in 1933 as a private junior college, Clark College received its first accreditation in 1937 and has been accredited by the Northwest Commission on Colleges and Universities since 1948.
 It was incorporated into the statewide community college system in 1967.

 History

 Originally known as Vancouver Junior College, the college was located at the old Hidden House at 100 W 13th Street in downtown Vancouver from 1933 to 1937, moving several times within the city.
 The main campus was formerly part of the Vancouver Barracks, which extended from Fourth Plain to the Columbia River but were ceded by the U.S. Army to the city to become Central Park.
 The college first received state support in 1941, being supervised by the State Board of Education in 1946 with the Vancouver School Board serving as its policy-making body until it was reorganized as a public institution in 1958 and incorporated into the statewide community college system in 1967.
 In 2014 the college established its first 4-year program, a baccalaureate in the medical field, and became recognized as a 4-year college.

+After the Kaiser Shipyards boom of World War II, Clark College rapidly grew to meet the educational needs of the expanded population, the 1944 Serviceman's Readjustment Act and the baby boom.
 In 1951, the Applied Arts Center became its first building at the current location (its sixth), when the college first offered evening classes.
-After the Kaiser Shipyards boom of World War II, Clark College rapidly grew to meet the educational needs of the expanded population, the 1944 Serviceman's Readjustment Act and the baby boom.
+The remaining six buildings on the new campus, including the O'Connell Sports Center, were opened by 1958.

 The college briefly drew national attention in 2019 when president Bob Knight retired amid complaints that he discriminated against women, particularly women of color.
 After his retirement, the college's board of trustees continued investigating the allegations and found them credible.
-The college's current president is Dr. Sandra A. Fowler-Hill and the board of trustees is led by Jane Jacobsen.
+The college's president as of June 2020 was Karin Edwards.

 In January 2020, the faculty of the college, represented by the Association for Higher Education, engaged in a three-day strike over employee wages.
 Part time employee wages were approximately half that of the full time faculty for the same credit load.
 The strike was resolved when the college agreed to a significant increase in the wages of full-time staff and to a 72 percent pay parity for part-time staff.

 Clark College's mascot is a Galapagos penguin named Oswald.
 He appears at many college events and is acknowledged through the college's Healthy Penguin Nation and Sustainable Penguin Nation initiatives.